 Q. What ingredients are in your yogurt starter cultures?

-Q. What kind of milk can I use?
+Q. What kind of milk can I use to make yogurt at home?

 A. Any type of pasteurized dairy milk can be used with direct-set and heirloom starters.
-Raw milk can be used, but when working with heirloom cultures, have special requirements.
-Alternative milks can be used, but will require thickeners in order to achieve a spoonable consistency.
+You can also use raw milk, but when working with heirloom cultures, there are special considerations.
+You can also use alternative, non-dairy milks, but will need to use thickeners if you wish to achieve a spoon-able consistency.

 Q. Can I use raw milk to activate an heirloom yogurt starter culture?